Life with Derek

-Life with Derek is a Canadian television teen situation comedy that aired on Family Channel (English) and VRAK.TV (French) in Canada and on Disney Channel in the United States.
+Life with Derek is a Canadian television teen sitcom that aired on Family Channel (English) and VRAK.TV (French) in Canada and on Disney Channel in the United States.
 The series premiered on Family on September 18, 2005, and ran for four seasons, ending its run on March 25, 2009.
-Reruns currently air on Family Channel and previously on multiplex sister channel Family Chrgd.
-The series stars Michael Seater and Ashley Leggat as the two oldest children in a stepfamily.
+Reruns currently air on Family Channel and previously aired on multiplex sister channel Family Chrgd.
+The series stars Michael Seater as the titular character and Ashley Leggat as his step-sister Casey.
+These are the two oldest children in a stepfamily.

 It ended having aired 70 episodes, and was followed by one spin-off television film, entitled Vacation with Derek, which was filmed in northern Ontario in fall 2009, and it aired on Family Channel on June 25, 2010.

 On May 12, 2020, Shaftesbury Films announced that a spinoff television film, titled Life with Luca and set 15 years after the original series, was in development.
 The spin-off feature film premiered in February 2023.

 Plot

-George Venturi (John Ralston), a divorced man from London, Ontario who had custody of his three children from a previous marriage: sons Derek (Michael Seater) and Edwin (Daniel Magder), and daughter Marti (Ariel Waller), marries a divorced woman named Nora MacDonald (Joy Tanner), who has two daughters of her own from a previous marriage: Casey (Ashley Leggat) and Lizzie (Jordan Todosey).
+George Venturi (John Ralston), a divorced man from London, Ontario who had custody of his three children from a previous marriage: sons Derek (Michael Seater) and Edwin (Daniel Magder), and daughter Marti (Ariel Waller), marries a divorced woman named Nora McDonald (Joy Tanner), who has two daughters of her own from a previous marriage: Casey (Ashley Leggat) and Lizzie (Jordan Todosey).
 Up until that point, Casey was perfectly content with her life.
 Growing up as the oldest child in a household in Toronto with only her mother and sister had suited her well and brought her up as a self-sufficient and independent young woman.

-After George and Nora's marriage, the MacDonalds moved in with the Venturis in London, Ontario.
+After George and Nora's marriage, the McDonalds moved in with the Venturis in London, Ontario.
 Casey was originally upset about having to move to London, Ontario from Toronto, a much bigger city (as shown in the episode "How I Met Your Stepbrother"), for many reasons including Derek, but she eventually got over her own problems and agreed to move there for Nora and George's sake once she saw how much they cared for each other.